 - 1. This general permit is effective for five years from the effective date.
 Authorizations for discharge under the provisions of this general permit may be issued until the expiration date of the general permit.
-This general permit may be amended, revoked, or canceled by the commission or renewed by the commission for an additional term or terms not to exceed five years. - 2.
+After notice and public comment as provided by 30 TAC §205.3, this general permit may be amended, revoked, or canceled by the commission or renewed by the commission for an additional term or terms not to exceed five years. - 2.
 If the executive director proposes to reissue this general permit before the expiration date, the general permit will remain in effect for those existing discharges covered by the general permit in accordance with 30 TAC Chapter 205.
 The general permit will remain in effect for these discharges until the date the commission takes final action on this permit.
-No new NOIs will be accepted and no new authorizations will be processed under the current general permit after the expiration date (December 15, 2013). - Upon issuance of the renewed or amended general permit, all permittees, including those covered under the expired general permit, will be required to submit an NOI according to the requirements of the new general permit or to obtain an individual permit for those discharges. - 4.
+No new NOIs will be accepted and no new authorizations will be processed under the current general permit after the expiration date.

+- 3. Upon issuance of the renewed or amended general permit, all permittees, including those covered under the expired general permit, will be required to submit an NOI and other required documents according to the requirements of the new general permit or to obtain an individual permit for those discharges. - 4.
 If the commission determines not to reissue this general permit within 90 days before the expiration date, permittees shall apply for authorization under an individual permit or an alternative general permit.
 If the application for an individual permit or alternative general permit is submitted before the expiration date, authorization under this expiring general permit remains in effect until the issuance or denial of an individual permit or an alternative general permit.